 Default setting for Filter is 1Hz.

-Select a cutoff frequency from 0.1 to 200Hz (in 1-2-5 steps).
 For Model CTUA (Frequency Input Module) and Model UDCA (Encoder/Totalizer Module), the 200Hz setting is replaced with None (no filter).
 Nominal attenuation of 3dB is provided at the cutoff frequency.
 Lower cutoff frequencies provide more stable data.
 Higher cutoff frequencies provide faster response.
-For filter step response, see APPENDIX G.

-Filter does not apply to CH3 calculation.
+For filter step response, see APPENDIX G. Filter does not apply to CH3 calculation.
 The filter is a 4 pole Bessel response low pass digital filter.
 In addition, analog hardware channels have a 200Hz low pass Bessel response hardware antialias filter.
 For each analog output, there is a 100Hz 5 pole Bessel response low pass hardware filter.
 The hardware channel's digital filter (described above) and the analog output filter both effect the analog output.
 But, the analog output filter does not effect the data read from the input channel.
 For example, if the digital filter of CH1 is 1Hz, the analog output response is 1Hz.
 The 100Hz analog output filter has little effect.
 If the digital filter of CH1 is 200Hz, the analog output response is 100Hz (the effect of the analog output filter).